alovajs/alovajs.github.io/tutorial/client/in-depth/method-matcher.md

 ## Match a single method instance

-You can also set the second function of the `match` function to `false` to return the first item of the matching result, and return `undefined` if no match is found.
+You can also set the second parameter of the `match` function to `false` to return the first item of the matching result, and return `undefined` if no match is found.

 ```js
 const matchedSingleMethod = alova.snapshots.match(/^todo/, false);